 Self-quarantine.
 “Self-quarantine” is similar to “quarantine,” but it is not mandated.
 People who think they have been exposed to a contagious disease are advised to voluntarily separate themselves from others and limit their movement, to see if they become sick.
 Individuals who have been exposed to COVID-19 are encouraged to self-quarantine for 10 days.

 Shelter-in-place.
 See “Lockdown.”

 Social distancing.
-To maintain a distance between yourself and other people.
-Experts advise not gathering in groups of more than 10 people and not coming within six feet of others.
+To maintain a distance (usually six feet) between yourself and other people.
 Unlike isolation and quarantine, social distancing does not necessarily require you to stay in one place.

 Stay-at-home.
 See “Lockdown.”

 Symptomatic.
 Showing symptoms of a disease or condition.

 Wuhan.
 The capital city of the central Hubei province in China, where COVID-19 was first reported.
 On Dec.
 31, 2019, China alerted the World Health Organization (WHO) to a number of unusual cases of pneumonia in Wuhan.
 Several were traced to workers at the Huanan Seafood Wholesale Market.